jthoma/code-collection/README.md

 ## AWS/Migrate DynamoDB

 Few scripts which when used *responsibily* will help one to copy any number of dynamodb tables from one region to another.

+## termux/

+My contributions to developers working in Android and Termux